Home Insurance Mitigation Credits: Save Money by Protecting Your Home

 Florida: Wind Mitigation Inspections

 Florida leads the nation in wind mitigation credits.
-Under Florida Statute §627.711, all insurers are required to offer discounts when homeowners submit a completed Uniform Mitigation Verification Inspection Form (OIR-B1-1802), filled out by a licensed professional.
-A new version of the form takes effect April 1, 2026, following OIR's required review.
+Under Florida Statute §627.0629, all insurers are required to offer discounts when homeowners submit a completed Uniform Mitigation Verification Inspection Form (OIR-B1-1802), filled out by a licensed professional.
+Florida's revised Uniform Mitigation Verification Inspection Form, OIR-B1-1802 Rev. 04/26, took effect on April 1, 2026, and the Florida Office of Insurance Regulation adopted it under Rule 69O-170.0155, Florida Administrative Code.
+The form is valid for up to five years if no material changes are made to the structure and no inaccuracies are found.

 • Who can inspect: Licensed general contractors, engineers, architects, or certified home inspectors